sharpsaw/loop-dots/README.md

           ↓
        .zlogin

-Now, boot-dots makes this system even more "interesting" by checking for the above files in all -dots repos, plus adding the ~/.zsh dir to facilitate organization (and nice, atomic names).
+Now, etcet-dots makes this system even more "interesting" by checking for the above files in all -dots repos, plus adding the ~/.zsh dir to facilitate organization (and nice, atomic names).